Honey Bee (2013 film): Critical reception

-The movie gained mixed to positive reviews from critics.
+The received mixed reviews from critics.
 Oneindia.in said, "Jean Paul Lal has chosen a good script, which is interesting.
 The director has tried to keep you engaged and glued to the screen throughout the movie.
 The suspense in the climax is also very interesting and sure to impress youth."
-Veeyen of Nowrunning.com rated the film 2.5/5 and said, "Honey Bee is a film to be savored like those quickie bites that you grab from a fast-food restaurant.
+Veeyen of Nowrunning.com rated the film 2.5 out 5 and said, "Honey Bee is a film to be savored like those quickie bites that you grab from a fast-food restaurant.
 Its damn fun while it lasts in your mouth and you swallow it without much of a thought, knowing all the while that it never had plans to offer you something to chew on."

 Sequel

 The crew had announced the sequel of Honey Bee immediately after the release of the movie.
 Later Lal Jr. teamed up with Asif Ali for the psycho-thriller Hi I'm Tony, which had Lal in the title role.
 Due to some reasons, the sequel was delayed for two years.
 Later, the director announced that apart from the original cast, Sreenivasan and Lena would also be seen essaying vital roles in the film.
-The sequel is released on 23 March 2017.
+The sequel was released on 23 March 2017.

-Sequel

-A sequel Honey Bee 2: Celebrations was released and a making story of the sequel, Honey Bee 2.5 was released which was directed by Shyju Anthikkad.
+A making story of the sequel, Honey Bee 2.5 was released which was directed by Shyju Anthikkad.